underdogliu/underdogliu.github.io/content/papers/_index.md

 description: "Selected publications by year in reverse order"
 ---

 Below are selected (mainly 1st-authored) papers.

-I have a [Google Scholar profile](https://scholar.google.com/citations?user=Xou0DaUAAAAJ&hl=zh-CN), including more co-authored works (In Chinese, it's called "打酱油").
+I also have a [Google Scholar profile](https://scholar.google.com/citations?user=Xou0DaUAAAAJ&hl=zh-CN), including more co-authored works.

 -------------------
 ### 2025